jacoknapp/PTBot/README.md

 - **Role & User Restrictions**: Only the cool kids (or the ones you allow) can use the bot. 😎
 - **Health Checks**: PTBot keeps an eye on your Pterodactyl panel and sends alerts if things go sideways. ⚠️
 - **Configurable**: Set up via config file or environment variables.
 Supports allowlists for guilds, roles, and users.
+- **Per-user API keys**: Users can set their own Pterodactyl API key so their own server access and permissions apply.
+   - Stored encrypted-at-rest on the bot host.
+The encryption key is provided via PTBOT_TOKENS_SECRET (preferred) or a 32-byte key file at /data/user_tokens.key.

 ## Example Commands
 - `/pt list` – See all your servers 📋